Sharan2-2/phoenix-rest-api/README.md

 # PhoenixApi
+username sreekuttyr22

-To start your Phoenix server:
+To start your Phoenix server: Snapchat

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`